sst/sst/www/docs/constructs/StaticSite.about.md

 ## Examples

 The `StaticSite` construct is designed to make it easy to get started with, while allowing for a way to fully configure it as well.
-Let's look at how, through a couple of examples.
+Let's look at how through a couple of examples.

 ### Creating a React site